aiegoo/documentation/_drones/yuneec.md

 > Overview

-Thermal imaging is of high-value for Solar Inspection, Law Enforcement, Fire Fighting, Search & Rescue and Construction – the Typhoon H Thermal provides you with a low-cost, high-performance thermal system for these applications.
-The Yuneec Typhoon H Thermal combines the award winning Typhoon H Hexacopter with the CGOET thermal imaging and RGB camera.
-While the Typhoon H provides useful functions for commercial use, the CGOET provides not only thermal images, but also low-light capability, designed for monitoring in twilight or dark environments.
-Both thermal and RGB images are simultaneously recorded to separate streams for ease of playback and editing.

 > Typhoon H Hexacopter

-The proven Typhoon H is a safe Hexacopter system with 6 rotors.
-All 6 rotor arms can be folded for easy handling and compact transport of the copter.
-Thanks to the quick-release system, the assembly and disassembly of the propeller is easy and quick.
-Despite these simple actions, the high-performance propellers of the Typhoon H ensure agility, speed and direct implementation of control commands during flight.
-Thanks to the integrated 5-rotor mode, the copter switches from 6 to 5 rotors in the event of a rotor failure and can still be safely flown and landed.
-In addition, the Typhoon H has other security features, such as a manually adjustable virtual boundary that prevents the copter from flying too far or too close to you.

 > Autonomous flight modes allow you to recall pre-programmed tracking shots while focusing on the camera: